VanOvermeire/rusty-cdk/README.md

 ***This is not an official AWS project.***

 Rather, it is an attempt to make Infrastructure as Code safer and easier to use by checking as much as possible at compile time.
 Think of it as a safe wrapper around `unsafe` CloudFormation.
+Also see [this blog post](https://medium.com/@sam.van.overmeire/rusty-cdk-an-infrastructure-as-code-experiment-c10ed7804a2a).

 ## Usage